sitraka-/decolonial-futures/design-as-cosmological-expression.md

     <style>.cb1 header:after { content: "Chelsey Bonestell, 1949 — Concstruction of a manned space station"; }</style>
     <h1 class="NT" style="font-family:'Picnic' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 8rem !important;" ><span style="font-size:8rem !important;">1.
 Design Poetics</span></h1>
     <aside class="notes">
-    - I'll start with talking about design as the practice of transmuting ideas into tangible realities, and a method for imagining and spawning worlds <br><br>
-    - As the stories we tell, the imaginaries we create, and the ideological projects we hold all seep into the objects and materials around us. <br><br>
+    - I'll start with talking about design as the practice of transmuting ideas into tangible realities, and a method for imagining and spawning worlds, as the stories we tell, the imaginaries we create, and the ideological projects we hold all seep into the objects and materials around us. (you've prbably hear this kind of things many times before... sorry) <br><br>
-    - And in turn, those materials shape how we see the world and imagine what’s possible, in this constant back-and-forth between ideas and things.<br><br>
+    - And in turn, those materials shape how we see the world and imagine what’s possible.<br><br>
-    - I’ll start with examples that illustrate the key dimensions of design I am interested in, before sharing the work<br><br>
+    - I’ll start with examples that illustrate the key dimensions I am interested in.<br><br>
   </aside>
 </section>